sanfinity-Iot/openremote/Developer-Guide:-Setting-up-an-IDE.md

 The main entry point of the backend services is a Java class for the OpenRemote Manager, this process provides the frontend API and is the core of OpenRemote.

-Make sure required testing services are running as described above.
+Make sure required testing services (dev-testing.yml) are running as described above.

-Set up a *Run Configuration*:
+If you are using the custom project repository as starting point the run configurations will already be set up.
+If not, set up a *Run Configuration*:

 - Module/Classpath: `manager` or `myproject:myextension1` for custom projects
 - Working directory: *Must be set to OpenRemote main project directory!*
 - Main class: `org.openremote.manager.Main`
 - Any environment variables that customise deployment (usually custom projects have some)

-You can now open [http://localhost:8080/](http://localhost:8080/) or [https://localhost/](https://localhost/) (depending on docker compose profile chosen) in your browser.
+## Accessing the Manager UI
+The manager UI web application isn't compiled until build time. \
+To run the manager app run `npm run serve` from the `/openremote/ui/app/manager` directory.\
+You can then access the manager UI at: http://localhost:9000/manager/ (NOTE: the trailing slash is required here) \
 The default login is username `admin` with password `secret`.

 *NOTE: The web server binds to only localhost interface (i.e. `127.0.0.1`).
 You can override this with `WEBSERVER_LISTEN_HOST=0.0.0.0` to bind to all interfaces and make it accessible on your LAN.*

-## Accessing the Manager UI
-The manager UI web application isn't compiled until build time so to use the Manager UI in development refer to the [Working on the UI](https://github.com/openremote/openremote/wiki/Developer-Guide%3A-UI-apps-and-components#working-on-an-app-eg-manager-ui).
+Go to [Working on the UI](https://github.com/openremote/openremote/wiki/Developer-Guide%3A-UI-apps-and-components#working-on-an-app-eg-manager-ui) for more information.

 ## VisualVM
 To inspect the threads, analyzing CPU and memory allocation you should running a VisualVM.